Lemoore Virtual Resources | Coalinga/Firebaugh Virtual Resources

 The school code for the West Hills College Lemoore is 041113

-If you run into any trouble when completing the online FAFSA you can call the Federal Student Aid Information Center at 1-800-4-FED-AID.
+If you have any trouble completing your financial aid application you can call the Federal Student Aid Information Center at 1-800-4-FED-AID for FAFSA support.
+You can call the California Student Aid Commission at 1-888-224-7268 for CADAA support.

-If you require further assistance you can come into our financial aid offices or call 559-925-3310 to receive additional help.
+If you need further assistance you can visit the financial aid office or call 559-925-3310 to receive additional help.

 Financial Aid Handbook